Plugin Mechanism

 This is the more advanced setup and the one that’s in sync with many Linux distributions.

 With this approach, download the plugin to a separate location and put a symlink to each individual file in the plugins folder.
-If the plugin’s configuration file comes with a .example suffix then that file needs to be renamed first.
+If the plugin’s configuration file comes with a .example

-With this approach it’s easier to upgrade and downgrade a plugin by simply changing the symlink to point to a different version of the plugin.
-It’s also possible to git checkout the plugin and pull the latest version when there’s an update.
+the plugin and pull the latest version when there’s an update.
 It’s not possible to do this in the plugins folder itself, namely when multiple plugins need to be installed side by side.

-This symlink setup also makes it possible to git clone the latest version of a plugin and update it in the future without further ado.
+the latest version of a plugin and update it in the future without further ado.
 Be sure to pay attention to any updates in the config file, however.

 If updating plugins this way, there’s a chance of missing out a new variable that’s defined in the latest version of the plugin’s config file.
 Plugin authors should make sure this is not happening to plugin users by adding a rule that checks for the existence of all config variables in the Before-File.
-Examples of this can be found in CRS file REQUEST-901-INITIALIZATION.conf.
+Examples of this can be found in CRS file REQUEST-901-INITIALIZATION.conf

 How to Disable a Plugin